MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 1. The `data` property **MUST** be included in the callback payload.
 1. For `Action.Submit`, a renderer **MUST** gather all inputs on the card and retrieve their values.
 This RegEx can be used to gather input values: `/\{{2}([a-z0-9_$@]+).value\}{2}/gi;`

+### selectAction

+1. `Image`, `ColumnSet`, and `Column` offer a `selectAction` property, which **SHOULD** be executed when the user invokes it, e.g., by tapping the element.

 ## Inputs

 1. If HostConfig `supportsInteractivity` is `false` a renderer **MUST NOT** render any inputs.
 1. Inputs **SHOULD** render with the highest fidelity possible.
-For example, an `Input.Date` would ideally offer a date picker to a user, but if this isn't possible on your UI stack, then you **MUST** fall back to rendering a standard text box.
+For example, an `Input.Date` would ideally offer a date picker to a user, but if this isn't possible on your UI stack, then the renderer **MUST** fall back to rendering a standard text box.
 1. A renderer **MUST** display the `placeholderText` in the most appropriate way possible

 1. The object **MUST** be returned to the host app as follows: